Best Foam Cannons: A New Way to Wash Your Car

 Q: What other applications besides car washing can I use a foam cannon for?

 While foam cannons are commonly used to clean cars and trucks, you can use them on a variety of different items.
 They’re great for cleaning other vehicles such as motorcycles, ATVs, and RVs.
 You can also use them to freshen up outdoor furniture, sidewalks, or your home’s siding.

 Q: Can I use a different brand of car wash soap than the brand of foam cannon I purchased?

 Absolutely.
 Foam cannons can tolerate all different brands of car shampoo.
 However, check the dilution ratio to make sure you get the proper mixture.

 Q: What other brands offer foam cannons that I can choose from?

 The good news is that many companies make good-quality foam cannons.
 The MATCC adjustable foam cannon is a great option, as is the model from Dusichin.
 You can also purchase the TriNova foam cannon, which is made by a company that produces a lot of car cleaning products.

 Q: Should I be worried about the amount of foam or foam thickness as I spray my car down?

-A close second, the Blisstime Foam Cannon with Wash Mitt is our budget pick.
-Combine a wash mitt accessory with the foaming action of a cannon and you’ve got the beginnings of a cleaner car.
+For a more budget-friendly option, consider the Blisstime Foam Cannon with Wash Mitt.
+Simply add a wash mitt with the foaming action of a foam cannon, and you’re on your way to having a cleaner vehicle.